ehealthsuisse/EPR-by-example/files/ProvideAndRegister.md

 11  </soapenv:Header>
 ```

-The SOAP *Body* element conveys the folowing objects in ebXML syntax:
+The SOAP *Body* element conveys the following objects in ebXML syntax:

 - *RegistryRegistryPackage* defining the submission set and it's metadata.
 - *ExtrinsicObject* defining the document metadata (matches the document metadata interpretation in **[Registry Stored Query](../files/RegistryStoredQuery.md#response-message)**).